 Dr. Karenga created seven guiding principles to be discussed during the week of Kwanzaa.
 The seven principles represent seven values of African culture that help build and reinforce community among African-Americans.
 Each day a different principle is discussed, and each day a candle is lit on the kinara (candleholder).
 On the first night, the center black candle is lit, and the principle of umoja, or unity is discussed.
 On the final day of Kwanzaa, families enjoy an African feast, called karamu.

 Kwanzaa has seven core principles, or Nguzo Saba:

-To do always as much as we can, in the way we can, in order to leave our community more beautiful and beneficial than we inherited it.
+6. Kuumba: Creativity - To always do as much as we can, in the way we can, in order to leave our community more beautiful and beneficial than we inherited it.

 Kwanzaa has seven core symbols:

 1. Mazao: Crops - Mazao symbolizes the fruits of collective planning and work, and the resulting joy, sharing, unity and thanksgiving part of African harvest festivals.
 To demonstrate mazao, people place nuts, fruits, and vegetables, representing work, on the mkeka.